dayziebloom/Pounds-of-Mistria/README.md

     - upload your .sav file here, view the file as raw JSON, and delete all lines of code that include 'elevenses' or 'second_breakfast'

 # How to Install
-- Download the latest version from the 'Releases' section on the right (bottom if you're viewing on mobile for some reason)
+- Uze the 'code' dropdown button at the top of the home page above the list of folders, and 'download ZIP'
-- Unzip the folder, and place the 'Food to Weight' folder inside a 'mods' folder within your Fields of Mistria directory
+- Unzip the folder, and place the 'Food to Weight' and 'Dynamic NPC Portraits (modified)' folders inside a 'mods' folder within your Fields of Mistria directory
   - (The folder you end up in if you use Steam's "browse local files" button)
-- Launch MOMI, and first uninstall all currently installed mods if any, then select the 'Food to Weight' mod alongside any other mods you'd like installed, and hit Install.
+- Launch MOMI, and first uninstall all currently installed mods if any, then select the 'Food to Weight' and 'Dynamic NPC Portraits' mods alongside any other mods you'd like installed, and hit Install.
 - Once MOMI says the mods are installed, you can launch Fields of Mistria